 Statistical Methods

 In this study we divided study population into three groups: young adults-18-32 years, middle-aged adults-33-59 years, and old adults-60 years and above.
-We used multivariable linear regression to study the association of age and sex with the EQ-5D VAS score and multivariate ordinal logistic regression was used to measure the association with the different domains of EQ-5D which have multiple levels as responses.
-In order study the interaction between age and sex, we used the interaction term which was the product of age and sex (sex * age groups) (26).
+We used multivariable linear regression to study the association of age and sex with the EQ-5D VAS score and multivariable ordinal logistic regression was used to measure the association with the different domains of EQ-5D which have multiple levels as responses.
+To study the interaction between age and sex, we used the interaction term which was the product of age and sex (26).

 In order to account for the effects of multicollinearity we calculated the variance inflation factor (VIF) and we centered those variables having a value above 5 by subtracting the mean.
 We estimated 95% confidence intervals and denote associations with a p-value of less than 0.05 as statistically significant (35).
 The statistical software R was used for all statistical analyses (36).